 As a result of those market experiences and some resultant regulatory proposals by the SEC (Securities and Exchange Commission), the approach for structuring short cash portfolios to provide adequate liquidity began to change.
 Larger allocations to U.S. government securities became commonplace in government and traditional prime money market portfolios.
 Targeted allocations to maturity buckets were implemented to provide natural liquidity from maturity runoff.

 At Russell Investments, our conversations with clients focus on their specific liquidity needs and how those sources of liquidity might be accessed over the following weeks, months, and years.
 Portfolio construction is a byproduct of their risk-return appetite and a thorough analysis of how those needs might change under market stress conditions.

-To maximise portfolio efficiency, it's critically important to make allocations to both government and credit instruments that consider secondary market liquidity in relation to the spread/yield they offer.
+To maximize portfolio efficiency, it's critically important to make allocations to both government and credit instruments that consider secondary market liquidity in relation to the spread/yield they offer.
 In extreme market conditions, liquidity can be the ONLY consideration.
-"Cash is king…" is a common cliché, but it is nonetheless true when market participants attempt to sell risk in unison.
-Trying to de-risk liquidity portfolios on the fly has proven not to be a viable strategy, so we favour core positions in U.S. government securities that provide reliable liquidity during flights to quality.
+"Cash is king…" is a trite cliché, but it is nonetheless true when market participants attempt to sell risk in unison.
+Trying to de-risk liquidity portfolios on the fly has proven not to be a viable strategy, so we favor core positions in U.S. government securities that provide reliable liquidity during flights to quality.